MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-fin-rpa.md

   - enduser
 ---

-# Automate end-of-cycle reporting on Dynamics 365 Finance with Robotic Process Automation using Power Automate Desktop
+# Use RPA with Dynamics 365 Finance

 [Dynamics 365](https://dynamics.microsoft.com/) empowers your organization to deliver operational excellence and delight every customer.
 In order to make your use of Dynamics 365 even more productive and save users time and errors, we are releasing the preview for free automation solutions that will let customers of Dynamics 365 customers automate common tasks.